 As a general rule, minor deposits can be removed under Intravenous (Twilight) Sedation and Local Anaesthesia in a Hospital or Day Surgery.

-For patients with large or multiple deposits, General Anaesthesia in Hospital is preferred.
+For patients with large or multiple deposits, General Anaesthesia in Hospital is recommended.

 However, regardless of the type of anaesthesia used, for your comfort and safety we always have a Specialist Anaesthetist present for your entire procedure.